csirmaz-lit/Primus-Vittason/book.md

 “It is also easy to see that while our whole bodies defined us, thinking is localized in the body to the brain.
 We don't think - or at least not much - with our fingers in the same way as we don't digest with our knees or walk on our eyes.”

+**“Do not subscribe to false and harmful tenets about souls that live separately from our bodies, or minds that transcend matter.
+Our bodies are us in every sense; make peace with them and guard them; yours as well as others’.”**

 # ***

 John Searle invented a thought experiment to show that no computer can ever be said to have a mind or be conscious.
 By extension, this assertion would contradict the suggestion above that the human mind is nothing but the product of a physical, mechanical brain, for the brain is also “only” a physical system that obeys known rules.

-The thought experiment goes like this: suppose there is a person who does not speak Chinese, locked into a room with a big book of rules.
+The thought experiment goes like this: suppose there is a person who does not speak **Chinese**, locked into a **room** with a big book of rules.
 They receive questions written in Chinese through a slot in the door.
 They then use pen and paper to follow the rules in the big book and produce some Chinese characters based on what they received.
 This turns out to be a response to the Chinese question in Chinese, which they post back through the slot.
 For someone outside the room, it seems they are having a conversation in Chinese, yet the person does not speak a word of Chinese.

 Since the book clearly does not understand Chinese, and the person does not understand Chinese, they together don't understand Chinese, Searle says.
 And they are just like a computer with a program.
 So no computer will ever understand Chinese, even if they appear to do so.